Please "like" and "share" this page and the individual pages you visit here.

 What is Gehenna?
 Verses like Joshua 18:16 tell us:Then the border went down to the farthest part of the hill located in front of the Ben-Hinnom Valley [i.e. the Valley of the Sons of Hinnom: Gehenna], north of the Refa'im Valley [Valley of the Giants] ...The valley of Hinnom (aka Gehenna) was frequently used by Pagan people for their religious rites.
 These rituals were abominations (i.e. violations of Jewish religious law):II Chronicles 28:1 Achaz was twenty years old when he began his reign, and he ruled sixteen years in Yerushalayim [Jerusalem].
 But he did not do what was right from the perspective of HaShem, as David his ancestor had done.Such abominable acts were so common that they entered the language as figures of speech.
 This is how Jesus used the phrase.
 For instance:

-2 Rather, he lived in the manner of the kings of Y'israel and made cast metal images for the ba'alim [i.e. the Pagan demigods or "masters" such as Hubal-Sin].
+2 Rather, he lived in the manner of the kings of Y'israel and made cast metal images for the ba'alim [i.e. the Pagan demigods or "masters" such as Hubal-Sin, the god of Islam].

-In the exact same way those who spent their time in little boats on the unpredictable and often violent seas understood well that if a heavy millstone stone were tied about ones neck and one was cast into the sea, there would be absolutely no hope of escape.
-Hence the 'Master of Parables' used that example with them.
+In the exact same way those who spent their time in little boats on the unpredictable and often violent seas understood well that if a heavy millstone stone were tied about ones neck and one were cast into the sea, there would be absolutely no hope of escape.
+Hence he used that example with them.

 In modern parlance one might say that those who reject HaShem might as well be thrown into a garbage compactor and crushed or given a lethal injection of some death row toxin!
-This is what he was conveying with these analogies and this is clearly what they understood.
+This is what he was conveying with these analogies and this is clearly what his hearers understood.

 The other word translated as Hell in the Bible is the Hebrew word Sheol.

 This word means the grave and sometimes coveys the idea of a holding place or retreat for those awaiting the resurrection.
-Of the inhabitants of Sheol we read:Ecclesiastes 9:5 For the living know that they will die, but the dead know nothing; there is no longer any reward for them, because all memory of them is lost.In Sheol, the grave, there is no torture, no punishment, no horror... there is merely "sleep."
-When a person dies he/she goes to sheol to await the resurrection.
+Of the inhabitants of Sheol we read:Ecclesiastes 9:5 For the living know that they will die, but the dead know nothing; there is no longer any reward for them, because all memory of them is lost.In Sheol, the grave, there is no torture, no punishment, no horror... there is merely "sleep" while a person awaits their next life or the resurrection of the dead in the Olam Haba.

 6 What they loved, what they hated and what they envied all disappeared long ago, and they no longer have a share in anything done under the sun.

-The God of Israel is said to be a Jealous God (Exodus 20:5).
+The G-d of Israel is said to be a Jealous G-d (Exodus 20:5).
 He was known to punish His people in various ways during their lives in order to correct them (Deuteronomy 10:18).
 He also punished the Gentile nations at times, even cutting them off completely in some cases.
 The idea of eternal damnation and torture in the afterlife however was unheard of!
-HaShem, the God of Israel, is always shown in the Bible to be just and merciful in His rulings.
+HaShem, the G-d of Israel, is always shown in the Bible to be just and merciful in His rulings.
 An eternity of torment for even 80 years of uninterrupted sin would be neither.
-Billions of years of active torture, trillions of years of unending agony without even the possibility of escape through death... all for failing to believe a story that at the least sounds impossible (i.e. that Jesus died and rose again as the sole means of divine forgiveness)?
-Such a notion opposes everything we know about the God of the Bible who said "Come let us reason together" (Isaiah 1:18) and:Exodus 32:32 And Moses returned to the Lord and said: "Please!
+Billions of years of active torture, trillions of years of unending agony without even the possibility of escape through death --all for failing to believe a story that at the least sounds implausible and contrary to the Torah (i.e. that Jesus died and rose again as the sole means of divine forgiveness)?
+Such a notion opposes everything we know about the G-d of the Bible who said "Come let us reason together" (Isaiah 1:18) and:Exodus 32:32 And Moses returned to the Lord and said: "Please!
 This people has committed a grave sin.
-They have made themselves a god of gold.Biblical religion is completely rational and fair.
-NO ONE can atone for the sins of another.
+They have made themselves a G-d of gold.Biblical religion is completely rational and fair.
+NO ONE can atone for the sins of another and the Torah rejects the idea of human sacrifices.

 32:32 And now, if You forgive their sin But if not, erase me now from Your book, which You have written."